AntoineSoetewey/datanalyze/content/_index.md

 ---
-title: "Need help to analyze your data?"
+title: "Need help to analyze your data? :bar_chart:"
 description: "Professional website of Antoine Soetewey, PhD candidate in statistics at UCLouvain"
 ---